Does CBD Help with Test Taking Anxiety

 Test anxiety can generally be the result of two factors:

 - Situation effects - pressure from parents, past testing, preparedness, etc

-- Trait anxiety effects - individual anxiety responses across a range of situations
+- Trait anxiety affects - individual anxiety responses across a range of situations

 - Parental or teacher pressure